Hall (cyclecar)

-The Hall Cycle and Plating company was a maker of Cycle cars in Waco, Texas from 1914-1915.
+The Hall Cycle and Plating company was a maker of Cycle cars in Waco, Texas from 1914 to 1915.

 History

 In 1914, a man named John B. Fisher designed a cyclecar for the Hall Cycle and Plating Company.
 It had an underslung frame.
 Lawrence Hall, president of the company, did a test run from Waco to Dallas, covering 104 miles while consuming only 2.5 gallons of gasoline.
 The cyclecar had a 4-cylinder, 18 hp engine(the prototype only had a two-cylinder engine) with a 100" wheelbase.
 The company reorganized in 1915 as the Hall Motor car Company.
 Production ended in 1915, and Lawrence Hall moved to Los Angeles.